PapaJoesSoup/KSPDevEnvironmentBuilder/README.md

 4.  if all is selected the actions will be performed in the order shown above. if any single option is selected then only that action will occur.
 5. If all is selected, the batch process contains pauses built into each step so you can see what is happening between steps.

-after any option selected is completed, the script will prompt you to press a key to exit.
+If all actions are selected (menu option 1), after completion, the script will prompt you to press a key to exit.
+If any option other than all is selected, you will return to the main menu after the action is completed.